Academic Appeals.

 • A decision made regarding access arrangements for assessments

-The University won’t investigate an appeal against an academic judgment or a request for work to be remarked.
+The University won’t investigate an appeal against an academic judgement or a request for work to be remarked.
 If you need more time to obtain evidence, submit your appeal by the deadline and indicate when further evidence will follow, and why you cannot yet provide it.
 The appeals team does not normally allow extensions for the submission of appeals.

 Late appeals past the 15-day deadline are unlikely to be considered.